guzmanwolfrank/Data/ManhattanRE/readme.md

 ## Tools and Technologies:

+SQL:  Database management and table creation.

 Python: A versatile programming language widely used for data analysis and manipulation.

-Seaborn: A Python library for data visualization that provides a high-level interface for creating aesthetically pleasing and informative plots.
+Tableau:  A dashboard application for data visualizations.

+Google Sheets:  Data and CSV file creation and editing.

+Plotly:  Data module used in Python for data visualization.

 ## Links